Coco Gauff advances but Jabeur and Wozniacki are out of the Australian Open in the second round

 “I’m really a bit speechless now,” Tomafeeva said.
 “It was an honor to play here against Caroline today.
 I was going into the match without any expectations.
 I enjoyed every second of it."

-Wozniacki said the match “slid out of my hands . . . it definitely disappointing,"
+Wozniacki said the match “slid out of my hands . . . it's definitely disappointing,"

 Jabeur and Wozniacki played their matches under the roof, on Rod Laver Arena and John Cain Arena, respectively, with rain causing the start of matches on the outside courts to be delayed for three hours.